New Year’s Resolution Mistake 5: Copying an Ill-Fitting Routine

-Say you do mess up.
+Say the inevitable happens and you do mess up.
 Again, we’re not looking for perfection straight away.
 Since when did achieving something have to come without ANY setbacks?

-Imagine if you wanted to become a chess grandmaster but in the second week you lose a match to a friend and just give up completely.
+Imagine you wanted to become a Chess Grandmaster but in the second week you lose a match to a friend and just give up completely.
 Or you try to learn to play guitar, but as soon as you play the wrong note you stop forever.
 It sounds stupid doesn’t it?
-But that’s how some of you approach your goals.
+But that’s EXACTLY how some of you approach your goals.

 The new habit is something you are LEARNING so in the same way as anything else worth doing it will come with MISTAKES.
 If you slip up on your diet and catch yourself eating unhealthy food, don’t just give in.